 Introduction

-Amidst the ebb and flow of any marriage, disagreements and arguments often find their place.
-Yet, what might seem like routine spats can carry far-reaching consequences, not just for the relationship but for your health too.
+Amidst the ebb and flow of any marriage, disagreements, and arguments often find their place.
+Yet, what might seem like routine spats can carry far-reaching consequences, not just for the relationship but for your health, too.
 The surprising link between constant bickering in marriage and your well-being is no longer a mere theory.
-Recent research sheds light on how those familiar heated discussions might impact your body.
-Beyond the raised voices lies a physiological toll, reshaping our understanding of the true costs of marital discord.
+Recent research shows how those familiar heated discussions might impact your body.
+Beyond the raised voices lies a physiological toll, reshaping our understanding of the actual costs of marital discord.

 Leaky gut and bad fighting styles